Looking for support for your finance function? Book a time with an expert.

 • Poor demand forecasting

-When properly analyzed, DIO can reveal operational areas for improvement, allowing management to implement targeted solutions that greatly enhance productivity, reduce waste, and streamline the entire supply chain ecosystem.
+If you know you have a high DIO, it's like the central air being broken in your building.
+You can pinpoint and find areas for improvement, allowing management to implement targeted solutions that greatly enhance productivity, reduce waste, and streamline the entire supply chain.

 Financial Performance

-DIO has the ability to directly influence several key financial metrics, including :
+DIO can really bolster financial performance across several key financial metrics, including :

-• Return on Assets (ROA): A lower DIO improves asset turnover, enhancing ROA
+• Return on Assets (ROA): A lower DIO can easily improve asset turnover, which enhances this metric

-• Working Capital Requirements: Reduced DIO decreases working capital needs
+• Working Capital Requirements: Reducing DIO can decrease working capital needs

-• Borrowing Costs: Improved inventory efficiency can reduce reliance on debt financing
+• Borrowing Costs: Improved inventory efficiency can reduce debt financing reliance

-• Profit Margins: Faster-moving inventory reduces storage costs and obsolescence risks
+• Profit Margins: Faster-moving inventory = reduced storage costs and less risk

 Competitive Advantage